 113.1 GENERAL.
 To serve as the "Local Appeals Board" as provided for in Health and Safety Code Section 17920.5, and to determine the suitability of alternate materials and methods of construction, and to provide for reasonable interpretations of the provisions of this Code, and to hear the appeals provided for, there shall be and are hereby created a General Board of Appeals and a Board of Grading Appeals.
 Each Board of Appeals shall consist of five members.
 The Building Official shall act as, or appoint as necessary, a Secretary for each Board of Appeals.
-Each Board of Appeals shall be appointed by the Board of Supervisors and shall hold office at its pleasure.
-Each Board of Appeals shall adopt reasonable rules and regulations for conducting its investigations and hearings.
+Each Board of Appeals shall be regulations for conducting its investigations and hearings.
 All decisions and findings shall be rendered in writing to the appellant with duplicate copy to the Building Official.
 Copies of all rules and regulations adopted by each Board of Appeals shall be delivered to the Building Official who shall make them accessible to the public.
 All decisions of each Board of Appeals shall be final.